 5. To keep you and your family safe, limit your time outside.
 If you do need to travel outdoors, make sure to wear layers of warm clothing, waterproof boots, and ensure you have a full tank of gas and emergency preparedness kit.

-If you have any questions or experience any property damage during this wind chill warning, please contact Zolman Restoration at (800) 799-8560.
+If you have any questions about our sub-zero safety tips or experience any property damage during this wind chill warning, please contact Zolman Restoration at (800) 799-8560.